-Furthermore, distributed production (solar PV, wind and small hydro (<10 MW)) does not pay resource rent tax paid by large hydro producers in Norway of 35.7% (which is paid in addition to normal company tax).
+Furthermore, distributed production (solar PV, wind and small hydro (<10 MW)) does not pay resource rent11 tax paid by large hydro producers in Norway of 35.7% (which is paid in addition to normal company tax).

 The main direct support scheme for distributed electricity production in households is from the government agency Enova.
-Enova is a Norwegian government enterprise responsible for promotion of environmentally friendly production and consumption of energy.
+Enova is a Norwegian state-owned enterprise which contributes to re-duced greenhouse gas emissions, development of energy and climate technology and a strengthened security of supply.
 Enova supports the installation of distributed electricity production in households (usually solar PV panels) ranging from 10000 up to 28750 NOK (Enova, 2019a).
 The application for support must be made by individual home owners.
 In practice, it has been difficult for home owners in apartment buildings to apply, because they have to make a coordinated decision.